simplonco/Debug-me-I-m-famous/README.md

-# Debug-me-I-m-famous-
+# Debug me, I'm famous!

-Debug me, I'm famous !
+Try to fix the `bad.xhtml` file, the solution is the `good.html` file.